 Career and influences

-Priscilla Roth is a training and supervising analyst with the British Psychoanalytic Society.
+Priscilla Roth is a training and supervising analyst with the British Psychoanalytical Society.
 Following her degree in psychology at Berkeley, she worked as a research assistant at the University of California at Berkeley.
-In the early 1970s she moved to the UK and trained first as a child and adolescent psychotherapist at the Tavistock Clinic, London, and shortly thereafter as an adult psychoanalyst with the British Psychoanalytic Society.
+In the early 1970s she moved to the UK and trained first as a child and adolescent psychotherapist at the Tavistock Clinic, London, and shortly thereafter as an adult psychoanalyst with the British Psychoanalytical Society.
+She was elected as a Distinguished Fellow in 2022.

 During her analytic training she was influenced by her analytic and supervisory experiences with Leslie Sohn, Ruth Risenberg-Malcom, Herbert Rosenfeld and Hannah Segal.
 She was then a member of the Betty Joseph Workshop for 30 years, working closely with contemporaries such as Ron Britton, Michael Feldman, John Steiner and Ignes Sodré.